 paid up until the date and time of departure and the return of unused tickets.

 There will be no refunds after the fact.

 CANCELLATION AND REFUND POLICY

-Cancellations will be accepted up until 24 hours prior
+With the exception of THE POLAR EXPRESS trains cancellations will be accepted up until 24 hours prior

 to departure.
 No refunds will be made with less than 24 hours notice.
 Cancellations